Flaaj/GatsbyPortfolio/content/pages/projects.md

 ---
 projects_page_title: My projects
+projects_page_description: Below I present some of the things I built to let you know about the level of my current abilities.
+These projects are made purely for the purpose of training.
 project_list:
   - project_name: Calendar
     project_description: This is an app written in React.
 It's purpose is to let